 Vistas-M labs Designed collection of 8329 Fragments complied on the basis of Rule 3 and other proprietary filters.

 Zenobia In general, the 2 screening libraries contain ~300 compounds and have been optimized to cover as much diversity space as possible given the target class restrictions.

 If you are building up a collection from commercial suppliers then it is worth reading the Fragment Collection Profiles page.

 Fluorine Containing Fragments

 The table below compares each of the libraries with each other to examine the degree of overlap between the libraries.
-The numbers in red are the number of unique compounds in each library.
+The numbers in red are the number of individual compounds in each library.

 Although available fluorine fragment space is smaller than the complete available fragments, there is surprisingly little overlap between the libraries.
 A "Halogen-Enriched Fragment Library" has been designed DOI.

 As a first illustrative example, we generated a library of 198 fragments that unifies a two-fold strategy: Besides achieving a diversity-optimized basis of the library, we have extended this “core” by structurally similar “satellite compounds” that exhibit quite different halogen bonding interfaces.
 Tuning effects, i.e., increasing the magnitude of the σ-hole, can have an essential influence on the strength of the halogen bond.
 We were able to implement this key feature into the diversity selection, based on the rapid and efficient prediction of the highest positive electrostatic potential on the electron isodensity surface, representing the σ-hole, by Vmax Pred.

 Here is a poster describing the Development of a Fluorine Labelled Fragment Library, the library was also tested against PDE5 catalytic domain and BRD4 BD1, using surface plasmon resonance (SPR) to access general physicochemical properties.